parflow/parflow/README.md

 #### Building with the cmake command line

 CMake may also be configured from the command line using the cmake command.
+Build instructions to activate GPU acceleration are found from a separate [document](README-CUDA.md).
 The default will configure a sequential version of ParFlow using MPI libraries.
 CLM is being enabled.

 ```shell